New Year, Clean Gear

 Sometimes gear failure is unavoidable.
 An outer layer may snag on a rock or thorn, a spark from a campfire may land on a nearby tent.
 These are unfortunate, happenstance situations.
 Laziness and neglect are not, and they shouldn’t be the reason why a piece of expensive outdoor gear doesn’t last its entire intended lifespan.

 We often think of outdoor gear as different from regular clothing; it is, and it isn’t.
 Certain technical fabrics require special attention in maintenance while others can be treated just like an everyday t-shirt (durable water-repellent coatings, for instance, lose their hydrophobic qualities when covered in dirt and body oils and will revitalize after a quick wash and dry cycle).

 Cleaning and repairing outdoor gear can seem intimidating, but it shouldn’t be.
 In almost every case you can simply follow the instructions on the garment tag.
 For all the others, you can see our step-by-step guides.

 With the right care and attention, a pair of well-built leather hiking boots will last for years.
 Here are the steps to make your current pair your last pair.

 Washing a down sleeping bag (or a down jacket) is simpler than you might think.

-Waterproof garments can lose their resilience over time, but that doesn't mean your rain jacket belongs in the trash.
-Save yourself a few dollars by learning how to revitalize it with the right tools and...
+Save yourself a few dollars by learning how to revitalize it with the right tools and a few simple steps.